Welcome

 ggsave('../outputs/Figure_5_Studies_by_system.png', Figure_5, width = 7, height = 7, dpi = 1200)

-Figure 6: Phylogeny of species included in the DB with studies
+Figure 6: Phylogeny of species included in the DB studies

 # Summaries data: calculate the mean value per species for each trait